Corporate Social Responsibility

 With continued dedication to improving fracture care in low- and middle-income countries, 50 percent of the funds were allocated to AO Alliance, 25 percent to our new initiative to support renewable energy projects in India and focus on reducing greenhouse gas emissions, and 25 percent to our long-standing social programs supporting our local charity, ARGO, an assisted living facility for people with different abilities.

 The estimated 40 million people worldwide who survive trauma, suffer preventable disabilities due to a lack of access to timely and appropriate care.
 Since 2015, the AO Alliance has trained 20,042 health care workers (HCWs) through 486 education events across 23 countries in sub-Saharan Africa and eight countries in Asia, trained 229 HCWs as faculty, and sponsored 276 fellowships.

 In 2020, the pandemic forced the AO Alliance to pivot many of its activities to online learning and keep our faculty network safe through personal protective equipment donations, and inspired a systems change project to improve the supply chain of orthopedic equipment through the OrthoAccess platform.

 Read more about what AO Alliance achieved in 2020, in the AO Annual Report.

 More about CSR at the AO

-The AO is a significant contributor to the economy and research hub status of the Canton of Grisons.
-We have long-standing social programs supporting ARGO, an assisted living facility offering pathways to work for people with different abilities, and we enable comprehensive sports medical care for the HCD Juniors.
+In a year when COVID-19 did not allow for much local engagement, we ensured that we keep giving back to our local community of Davos.
+We continued our long-standing social programs supporting ARGO, an assisted living facility offering pathways to work for people with different abilities, and sponsorship of sports medical care for Hockey Club Davos (HCD) Juniors.